 The blower has a variable speed control that can be adjusted in three different positions; either from high (HI) to low (LO) or closed (OFF).

 Allow the stove to reach operating temperature (approximately one hour) before turning on the blower, since increased airflow from the blower will remove heat and affect the start up combustion efficiency.

 A heat sensor is also included.
-The heat sensor can be found in the combustion chamber of the stove must also be installed at the back of the stove.
-See "Appendix 2: Thermodisc Installation".
+It is located in the combustion chamber of the stove and must also be installed at the back.
+See "Appendix 2: Blower and Thermodisc Installation".
 When the blower is on (position between HI and LO), the heat sensor will make the blower start automatically when the stove is hot enough and will stop it when the stove has cooled down.
 Therefore, the blower speed control can be left at the desired setting.